Iowa Sales and Use Tax Guide

-A few qualified purchasers, users, and consumers of tangible personal property or taxable services may remit the tax directly to the Department rather than to their suppliers.
-To qualify for a direct pay permit, both of the following must be met:
+Some qualified purchasers, users, and consumers of tangible personal property or taxable services may remit the tax directly to the Department rather than to their suppliers.
+Learn more about Direct Pay Permits.

 Iowa participates in the Streamlined Sales Tax Project (SSTP), an initiative to encourage businesses in all states to collect and remit sales tax in every state in which they make taxable sales.

 If a corporation, association, or partnership fails to pay sales and use taxes, the officers or partners are personally liable for the tax, interest, and penalty.